The Marketplace for Missouri residents

 Use this checklist of documents you’ll need to fill out your application (PDF) when going to a Navigator appointment:

-What Will Happen If Inconsistencies Are Not Resolved?
+Inconsistencies?
+Do you have an unresolved inconsistency?
+What Will Happen If They Are Not Resolved?

 The Federally Facilitated Marketplace (FFM) will terminate subsidies for consumers whose citizenship or immigration status inconsistencies are not resolved.
 Consumers with income inconsistencies will either have their subsidies terminated, or see their subsidies decrease if inconsistencies are not resolved.

-To avoid having their subsidies go down or end, consumers must send in documents to verify their income and/or citizenship or immigration status.
-We want to help you understand the importance of responding to notices from the FFM.
+To resolve inconsistencies and to avoid having subsidies to end or be reduced, consumers must resolve them by sending in documents to verify the inconsistency for things such as; income and/or citizenship or immigration status.
+Heartland Navigators will help you understand the importance of responding to notices from the FFM and what you will need to do in order to resolve them.

 Affordable coverage options are available in the Health Insurance Marketplace for immigrant families.
 If you’ve recently moved to the United States and had a change in your immigration status, continue reading 10 things immigrant families need to know about the Marketplace.